sgaul/reviewversion/index.md

 ---
 ## Linguistic diversity

-More diversity in changing population (tie back to 1st chart); which suburbs will 'globalize'?
+More diversity in changing population - seen through lens of school languages; which suburbs have or will 'globalize'?
 Where will new population in our region come from and what impact will this have?

 ![plot of chunk unnamed-chunk-6](assets/fig/unnamed-chunk-6.png)